supercodingninja/NoteTaker/README.md

 ## Deploying the App

 You will not be able to deploy your server side code on GitHub pages.
-This app should be deployed on Heroku.
-Carefully follow the [Heroku Guide](../04-Important/HerokuGuide.md) for getting your app deployed on Heroku.
+This app can be deployed on Heroku, etc. Carefully follow the [Heroku Guide](../04-Important/HerokuGuide.md) for getting your app deployed on Heroku.

 - - -